suunedhi/chatbot/README.md

 # chatbot
-This project is a lightweight and fast web-based chatbot built using Google’s Gemini 1.5 flash model and the Streamlit web framework.
+Welcome to FlashChat, a lightweight and lightning-fast AI-powered chatbot built using Google's Gemini 1.5 Flash model and Streamlit.
+This chatbot offers an interactive web interface for real-time conversations using one of Google's latest and most efficient language models.